 Most of the offerings that feature Robert as a central character this year are related to the forthcoming arc in which he’s gored by a bull and forced to move back home — all for the general effect of, beyond providing story, kicking him when he’s down and spiraling him into an increased depression, which is where the character most comedically thrives… This outing prefaces Robert’s beleaguerment by splitting him from Amy, yet again, and I enjoy it because it’s less about story and more about the character (Robert’s, even though the action is led by Ray — which, frankly, I prefer).
-Yet, I consider this to be a lot like “Robert’s Date” in that it’s very funny, despite featuring a subject about which we are culturally sensitive — in this case, sexuality.
+Yet, I consider this to be a lot like “Robert’s Date” in that it’s very funny, despite featuring a subject about which we are culturally sensitive — in this case, sexual orientation.
 And I think it’s easy, as with last year’s installment, to mistake the characters’ views on an issue with the show’s — after all, this is a character-driven show — and I’ve heard from some fans who dislike this one because they feel that the leads, with whom they identify (and love), are less open-minded than they’d like.
 Yet I think this criticism is off the mark, for not only does everyone come around in the end, but also, I don’t think we actually expect anything else from these characters — in their questioning of Robert being gay or their initial reactions to the possibility.
 (Heck, did you think Frank would be accepting?)
 So, I find this a great exploration of every character — maybe even better for the ensemble than for Robert.

 07) Episode 89: “The Tenth Anniversary” (Aired: 02/14/00)